-I’ve been thinking off and on all summer about our homeschool curriculum choices for this coming school year.
+I’ve been thinking off and on all summer about our right brain homeschool curriculum choices for my spirited child for this coming school year.
 I’m one of those people who has to investigate, read, and then let it all ruminate in my subconscious before I can make a decision.
 Now we’re getting to the time to make decision so here we go!

 David and I regularly pray for guidance to know how to best educate Caroline given her personality and learning style.
 Our method so far would be best described as semi-organized, very relaxed, delight-directed, Charlotte Mason appreciating, eclectic quasi-unschoolers.
 I’ve given Caroline a lot of unstructured time with plenty of time to play.
 We have utilized the computer quite a bit using Starfall, More Starfall, ABCMouse, ABCya, etc. And we’ve read books.
 Lots and lots and lots of books.
 I do formal lessons with her, but not every day.